 Work Shoes for Long Hours on Your Feet

-Spending long hours standing or walking at work can increase foot fatigue and worsen plantar fasciitis symptoms.
+Spending long hours standing or walking at work can exacerbate foot fatigue and worsen symptoms of plantar fasciitis.
 Work shoes should provide a combination of arch support and firm cushioning to help reduce pressure on the heel.

 Many work-friendly options feature slip-resistant soles and reinforced heels for support and comfort.
-Selecting a shoe that fits well and offers all-day support can make it easier to stay on your feet without discomfort.
+Selecting a shoe that fits well and offers all-day support can help you stay on your feet without discomfort.

 Shoe Fit and Comfort Considerations